Are Partials Better Than Dentures?

 If you have missing teeth on your whole jaw, your dentist might recommend getting a full dental prosthesis to replace them.
 The dental prosthesis contains acrylic, a metal framework, and artificial teeth that can be acrylic or porcelain.

 When you are getting complete dental restorations, you can get a conventional or an immediate denture.
 The dentist near you might recommend a traditional denture if you need tooth extraction with a waiting period of eight to twelve years, giving your gums time to heal.

-If you don’t require tooth extraction, your dentist can prepare the gums and jaw and place a complete denture on the same day.
+If you don’t require tooth extraction, our dentist near you can prepare the gums and jaw and place a complete denture on the same day.